laszlocph/gimlet-documentation/src/pages/docs/tutorials/backend/laravel-deployment-tutorial.md

-# Laravel Deployment with Gimlet
+---
+title: 'Deployments of Laravel Applications'
+description: |
+  Laravel is a popular PHP framework, which you can deploy with Gimlet.
+---

 Laravel is a popular PHP framework, which you can deploy with Gimlet.